vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 + ### Traits

 This is one of my favorite things about Factory Girl.
 In a nutshell, traits are lego-like blocks to build your factories and mix in behaviour.
-In my mind, **trait** is the most powerful and convenient function to keep your factory data DRY and expressive.
+They are comma separated lists of symbol traits / attributes that you wanna add-on to a particular factory and they are also defined in your factories file(s).
+In my mind, **trait** is the most powerful and convenient function to keep your factory data DRY and expressive at the same time.
 It allows you to bundle groups of attributes together, give them separate names and reuse them wherever you please.
 Remember when I urged you to define barebones factory objects?
 Traits will help you achieve exactly that without sacrificing any conveniences.

 ``` ruby
 FactoryGirl.define do